TheZoraiz/ascii-image-converter/README.md

 For physically installing the binaries, follow the steps with respect to your OS.

 ### Linux

-Extract the archive for your chosen Linux architecture after downloading it from [here](https://github.com/TheZoraiz/ascii-image-converter/releases/latest), and open the extracted directory.
+Download the archive for your distribution's architecture [here](https://github.com/TheZoraiz/ascii-image-converter/releases/latest), extract it, and open the extracted directory.

 Now, open a terminal in the same directory and execute this command: